Technology-Notes/nvidia-docker-wiki/Home.md

 Yes, for most cases.
 The main difference being that we don’t mount all driver libraries by default in 2.0.
 You might need to set the `CUDA_DRIVER_CAPABILITIES` environment variable in your Dockerfile or when starting the container.
 Check the documentation of [nvidia-container-runtime](https://github.com/nvidia/nvidia-container-runtime#environment-variables-oci-spec).

 #### How do I link against driver APIs at build time (e.g. `libcuda.so` or `libnvidia-ml.so`)?
 Use the library stubs provided in `/usr/local/cuda/lib64/stubs/`.
-Note that our official images already take care of setting [`LIBRARY_PATH`](https://gitlab.com/nvidia/cuda/blob/ubuntu16.04/9.0/devel/Dockerfile#L12).
+Our official images already take care of setting [`LIBRARY_PATH`](https://gitlab.com/nvidia/cuda/blob/ubuntu16.04/9.0/devel/Dockerfile#L12).
 However, do not set `LD_LIBRARY_PATH` to this folder, the stubs must not be used at runtime.

 #### The official CUDA images are too big, what do I do?